Mathematical Economics

 Offered Either Fall or Spring; Lecture hours:3

-This course will interrogate our current economic period: Neoliberalism.
-We will analyze the power differentials created by neoliberalism and the economic disparities that have emerged as a result.
-Specific attention will be paid to the shifting role of government in the economy, mass incarceration, and the 2008 financial crisis.
+This course interrogates our current economic period: Neoliberalism.
+We analyze power differentials and economic disparities created by neoliberalism.
+Specific attention is paid to the shifting role of government in the economy, mass incarceration, and the 2008 financial crisis.
+Prerequisite: ECON 101.
+First- and second-year students only; others by permission.

 ECON 222.
 Economic Topics.
 1 Credit.